eltreum0/eltruism/Latest.md

 ### 2.9.8 [Complete Changelog](https://github.com/eltreum0/eltruism/blob/main/Changelog.md)
 ___
-Added BattleGroundEnemies profile for Retail\
+Added BattleGroundEnemies profile for Retail, this profile can be found in Eltruism > Addons\
 Added several checks before applying shadows and fixed errors when ElvUI Blizzard Skin was disabled\
 Updated Eltruism profile gradient texture to Asphyxia-Norm, this setting is only applied when installing a profile\
 Updated NameplateSCT profile damage offset, making it not overlap with buffs/debuffs\